MrLuigi/amistad/README.markdown

 Usage for quick reference (ActiveRecord only):

 	> rails generate amistad:install
 	> rake db:migrate

 	class User < ActiveRecord::Base
   	  include Amistad::FriendModel
 	end

-Any User requesting a friendship is considered a "friendable".
+Any User requesting a friendship is considered a _"friendable"_.

-Any User accepting a friendship is considered a "Friend".
+Any User accepting a friendship is considered a _"friend"_.

-Any created and persisted Friendship instance can be blocked by another User and it can have a "pending" status until approved.
+Any created and persisted Friendship instance can be blocked by another User and it can have a _"pending"_ status until approved.

 ### Friendship model added/modified methods